-A senior seminar in International Studies, or an approved seminar in another department.
-Social Innovation and Entrepreneurship Curriculum CERTIFICATION Certificate Requirements:
+A senior seminar in International Studies or an approved seminar in another department.

+Social Innovation and Entrepreneurship

+CERTIFICATION

+Certificate Requirements:

+SINE 201: Introduction to Social Innovation and Entrepreneurship (Spring semester)

+SINE 400: Senior Seminar in Social Innovation and Entrepreneurship (Fall semester)

+Four electives

+Experiential learning component

+Student dossier

-SINE 201: Introduction to Social Innovation and Entrepreneurship SINE 400: Senior Seminar in Social Innovation and Entrepreneurship Four electives Experiential learning component Student portfolio In the introductory course (SINE 201), students will write a reflection essay in which the student describes her/his interest in and goals for this certificate and suggests a tentative plan for simultaneously achieving these personal goals and for completing the certificate.
-This essay becomes the initial element of the student's portfolio from which students will build their program.
-The Senior Seminar (SINE 400) is the culminating course that draws upon, makes sense of, and connects the introductory course, the student's choice of electives, and her/his experiential learning component.
-COURSES Electives.
+In the introductory course (SINE 201), students will write a reflection essay in which the student describes their interest in and goals for this certificate and suggests a tentative plan for simultaneously achieving these personal goals and for completing the certificate.
+This essay becomes the initial element of the student's dossier from which students will build their program.
+The Senior Seminar (SINE 400) is the culminating course that draws upon, makes sense of, and connects the introductory course, the student's choice of electives, and their experiential learning component.

+COURSES

+Electives.